-The Real Estate Trust building stands unique among Washington’s early 20th century office buildings.
+The Real Estate Trust building stands out among DC’s early-twentieth century office buildings.
 The building is a steel and concrete frame structure, sheathed in ivory-colored terra cotta with poly chrome accents.
 Its ground floor is clad in white marble.
-It was constructed between 1913 and 1914 and designed in a highly ornate Beaux Arts Renaissance Revival-style by the notable Washington-based architecture firm Milburn, Heister & Company.
-Milburn, Heister & Company were the architects of prominent commercial and government buildings in D.C. and across the United States during the early 20th century.
+The Real Estate Trust building was constructed between 1913 and 1914 in a highly ornate Beaux Arts Renaissance Revival-style, designed by the notable DC architecture firm Milburn, Heister & Company; they also designed other prominent commercial and government buildings in DC and across the United States during the early-twentieth century.

 DC Inventory: October 2, 2014